|Baltimore Sit-In Victory (Jan)|

 Rev. George Wesley Lee is an NAACP leader and one of the first Black men registered to vote in Humphreys County in the heart of the Mississippi Delta.
 He uses his pulpit and his printing press to urge others to vote.
 To the great consternation of the White Citizens Council and the KKK, he manages to get almost 100 Blacks registered.
 White officials offer Lee "protection" on the condition he remove his name from the list of registered voters and end his voter registration efforts.
 He refuses.

 Witnesses describe how whites in another vehicle had fired a shotgun into Lee's car.
-The local sheriff declares his murder to be "death by unknown cause" and he claims that the lead shotgun pellets in Lee's face were "dental fillings."
+The local sheriff declares his murder to be "death by unknown cause."
 He has no explanation for the shot-out tires that brought Lee's car to a halt.
 The Governor refuses to allow the state to investigate any further.
 No one is ever arrested or charged in his murder.

 See "Massive Resistance" to Integration for preceding events.

-The "Massive Resistance" to school integration permitted by "Brown II" continues until 1964 when:
+Resistance to school integration based on the "Brown II" ruling continues until 1964 when:

 ...the time for mere 'deliberate speed' has run out," and that the county must provide a public school system for all children regardless of race.

-See Clinton, Tennessee — First White School Desegregated and Prince Edward County, Virginia, Closes It's Public Schools for continuation.
+See Clinton, Tennessee — First White School Desegregated, Prince Edward County, Virginia, Closes It's Public Schools, and "Massive Evasion" for continuation.

 For more information on school desegregation: